sosmongare/flaresend-api-documentation/README.md

 ### Step 2: Creating an Instance

-> ⚠️ **Important:** You must have a connected WhatsApp instance before sending any messages or notifications.
+> ⚠️ **Important:** You must have a connected WhatsApp instance before sending any messages or receive any notifications.

 1. Navigate to the **“Your WhatsApp Instances”** section in your dashboard.
 2. Click **“Create New Instance”** at the top-right corner, a new instance will be generated automatically.
+3. Click **Show QR** button to scan the generated QR code.
-3. Click the **“Reconnect”** button to link your WhatsApp number.
+4. (**If instance(s) is disconnected**) Click the **“Reconnect”** button to link your WhatsApp number.
-4. Scan the QR code displayed on the screen following the on-screen instructions.
+5. Scan the QR code displayed on the screen following the on-screen instructions.

 ---

 ### Step 3: Generate an API Key

 1. Go to the **“API Keys”** section in your dashboard.
-2. Copy your generated API key, you’ll use it for all authenticated requests to the Flaresend API.
+2. Copy your generated API key linked to the connected whatsapp number, you’ll use it for all authenticated requests to the Flaresend API.

 > 🔒 **Security Tip:** Keep your API key secret.
 It authenticates your application and grants full access to your account.